JoAmps/JoAmps/README.md

 # Little details about me

-👨🏾‍💻 Machine Learning Engineer, particularly in the field of NLP and in all things regarding Tabular data
+👨🏾‍💻 AI/Machine Learning Engineer, particularly in the field of NLP and in all things regarding Tabular data

 📚 Interested in all things Artificial Intelligence and Machine learning and how we can use it to make the world a better place